lmucs/cher-ami/go/api.md

 ### Get comment by id [GET]
-Get the comment with the given id.
-Comment must be for a message of a public circle or a private circle to which the current user belongs, and the current user must not be blocked from the circle.
+Get the comment.
+If the current user is not an admin, the comment must be on a message of a public circle or a private circle to which the current user belongs AND the current user must not be blocked by either the message author, the comment author, or the circle owner.
 + Request
     + Headers